Maxi100a/Olympic_Medals_Predictor/README.md

 ![Model Accuracy Results](/Images/model_results.png)

 After comparing the results of each model, we can conclude that the Random Forest classifier was the best performer overall.
 The metrics achieved were similar to the other models, but the Random Forest classifier trains relatively faster than the other models and the complexity was nominal.
-The Neural Network model is the model with most room for improvement, since you can change the structure of the layers.
+The Neural Network model is the model with the most room for improvement since you can change the structure of the layers.
 However, it's important to consider the objectives of the classification model and factors such as time, computation, and performance.

 Overall, the best choice for the task at hand is the Random Forest model.
-It trains the quicket of all our models and performs the best.
+It trains the quickest of all our models and performs the best.
 Listed below you will find confusion matrices for each of the four models.
 There is a heavy imbalance for class 4 predictions, which is the No Medals category.
 This balance matches the distribution of classes in our dataset itself, which speaks to our model's performance.
-Additionally, each of models perform differently on predicting medals vs. non medals.
+Additionally, each of the models perform differently in predicting medals vs. non-medals.

-The data provided for a classification problem has their own characteristics that makes it unique, hence the importance of the understanding and analysis of it before start processing a model.
-When it comes down to choose what specific method is the best to be use for a classification problem, the data to be utilized plays a role in the process of selection the algorithm.
-For instances, some algorithms can work with categorical data, or fewer samples of data while others require more samples.
-In our specific case our target medal has a specific imbalance due to the categorical features “Gold”, “Silver”, ”Bronze”, and ”No medal”.
+The data provided for a classification problem has its own characteristics that make it unique, hence the importance of understanding and analysis of it before deciding on a model.
+When it comes down to choosing what specific method is the best to use for a classification problem, the data to be utilized plays a role in the process of selecting the algorithm.
+For instance, some algorithms can work with categorical data, or fewer samples of data while others require more samples.
+In our specific case, our target feature has an imbalance due to the majority of entries having a "No Medal" result.

 ![MLP Confusion Matrix](/Images/mlp.png)
 ![Decision Tree Confusion Matrix](/Images/dt.png)